-Guidelines for remuneration of senior executives were adopted by the AGM on 16 May 2018.
-Remuneration of senior executives is comprised of fixed salary, variable remuneration, pension and other benefits.
-Remuneration is designed to encourage senior executives to deliver results in line with the company's targets, strategy and vision and to act in accordance with the company's ethical code of conduct and core values.
+Guidelines for remuneration to senior executives were adopted by the AGM on 16 May 2019.
+Remuneration to senior executives is composed of fixed salary, variable remuneration, pension and other benefits.
+The remuneration structure is designed to encourage senior executives to deliver results in line with the Company's targets, strategy and vision and to act in accordance with the Company's ethical code of conduct and core values.

-Variable remuneration for senior executives may not exceed 50 per cent of the fixed salary.
-Variable remuneration is based on various financial criteria determined by the Board of Directors and also on non-financial criteria, and is linked to the performance of the Hoist Finance Group and the respective business unit as well as to individual targets.
+Variable remuneration for senior executives will be paid out base on a long term incentive program (LTIP), and shall not exceed 100% of the fixed salary.
+Variable remuneration is based on various financial criteria determined by the Board of Directors and also on non-financial criteria, and is linked to the performance of the Hoist Finance Group and the respective business unit as well as individual targets.

-Variable remuneration takes into account the risks involved in the company's operations and is proportional to the Group's earning capacity, capital requirements, earnings and financial position.
+Variable remuneration takes into account the risks involved in the Company's operations and is proportional to the Group's earning capacity, capital requirements, earnings and financial position.
 The payment of variable remuneration must not undermine the Group's long-term interests.
 The payment of variable remuneration is contingent on the senior executive having acted in compliance with internal rules and procedures, including policies regulating behaviour toward customers and investors.
 Variable remuneration is not paid to a senior executive who has participated in or been responsible for any action resulting in significant financial loss for the Group or the relevant business unit.

 For senior executives, payment of 60 per cent of the variable remuneration is deferred for a period of at least three years.
-Variable remuneration, including deferred remuneration, is only paid to the extent warranted by the Group's financial situation and the performance of the Group and the relevant business unit, and the senior executive's achievements.
+Variable remuneration, including deferred remuneration, is only paid to the extent warranted by the Group's financial situation and the performance of the Group and the relevant business unit, and the senior executive's achievements

-Pension and insurance are offered under national laws, regulations and market practices in the form of either collective or company-specific plans, or a combination of the two.
+Pension and insurance are offered under national laws, regulations and market practice in the form of either collective or company-specific plans, or a combination of the two.
 Hoist Finance has defined-contribution pension plans and does not apply discretionary pension benefits.
 Remuneration guidelines are presented in their entirety in Note 7 "Personnel expenses".
-The Board's proposed new guidelines for 2019 are presented in the Administration Report.
-Information on salaries and other remuneration of senior executives is presented in Note 7 "Personnel expenses".
+The Board's proposed new guidelines for 2020 are presented in the Administration Report.
+Information on salaries and other remuneration to senior executives is presented in Note 7 "Personnel expenses".